Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Discussion

-This study provides a cross-city diagnosis of bidirectional and asymmetric causality between urban systems and traffic dynamics, yet several limitations warrant caution and point to directions for future research.
+While this study provides a cross-city diagnosis of bidirectional and asymmetric causality between urban systems and traffic dynamics, several limitations warrant caution and point to directions for future research.
 First, the analysis relies on a road-based congestion metric and thus captures vehicular mobility rather than the full spectrum of human movement.
 Future research should incorporate multimodal data sources, such as pedestrian counts, public transportation smart card records, cycling sensors, and GNSS traces, to better represent multimodal trip chains and diverse activity patterns.
 Extending the temporal scope to cover seasonal variation, holidays, and policy shocks, and expanding the city sample beyond 30, will mitigate seasonal bias, improve representation across Global North and South contexts, and enhance external validity.
-Second, the practical value of causal signatures depends on their translation into actionable strategies.
+Second, the composite indicators for each urban system component are constructed from a fixed set of globally available features to ensure cross-city comparability.
+While this design facilitates consistent benchmarking, it may underrepresent context-specific determinants of congestion in some cities (e.g., multimodal supply, demand-management policies, or informal transport), which can lower the explanatory power of the association models even when strong urban-traffic coupling exists.
+Future work could expand the feature set and explore hierarchical specifications or models tailored to specific city clusters to obtain more representative composite indicators across diverse urban contexts.
+Third, the practical value of causal signatures depends on their translation into actionable strategies.
 While our spatio-temporal causality framework reveals bidirectional interactions between urban systems and traffic dynamics, converting these diagnostics to practice requires feature-level targeting and integrated intervention portfolios.
 A factor-specific implementation of STCCM (applied to individual road networks, morphological properties, and land-use attributes rather than aggregate indices) can help identify component-dominant corridors and districts.
 In addition, incorporating external knowledge, such as common-sense reasoning and causal relationship extraction from natural language processing, may complement data-driven inference and strengthen the robustness of causal determination.
 These causal fingerprints can then be evaluated in digital-twin environments to simulate and optimize context-specific combinations of network operations, demand management, and place-based land-use interventions prior to real-world deployment.
 Overall, our results provide a scalable blueprint for translating causal diagnostics into targeted and durable congestion mitigation strategies aligned with broader sustainability objectives.